selgik/selgik.github.io/_posts/2022-02-03-tableau-code-note.md

 ### Track Issues and solutions

 #### 1. Situation
 I want to analyze top 10 complaints type out of 431.
-Instead of having 10 charts for each rank, I want to use filter so that I can see one rank chart each time.

 #### 2. Problem
 I try to use Top N item as filter, but filter card shows me the whole list of complaint type.